ohanoch/CGV_Course/README.md

-# cgv_game
+# cgv_course
-Contains a game made with Avi and Niambh for the computer graphics and visualization course
+Contains labs and stuff from computer graphics and visualization course at wits university